MarageDev/Wave-Function-Collapse/README.md

 Wave function collapse time : 180.973159 s
 Generated tiles : 960400
 ```
-> For the readibility I've replaced the progress bar characters, and for more information about the errors, it'll be below
+> For readability I've replaced the progress bar characters, and for more information about the errors, it'll be below

 There's also a part of the prints which are disabled line 115 ( at the time of the first push ) named `Debugging`, which I don't recommend you to enable if you want to do big generations ( it will drastically increase the compilation time ).
-It's useful even though if you want to learn/see more datas.
+It's useful even though if you want to learn/see more details.
 Here's an example of some lines of it :
 ```sys
 [0, 490, 2]                                   <- The coordinates of the current tile
 Left tile rules : ['0', '5', '4']             <- The rules of the tile at the left of the current one